The Service Call: A Full Cycle, Zero Spin

 How We Diagnosed the Problem

 Our technician started with the lid lock — the quickest thing to test and the most common culprit on this model.
-Using a multimeter, he tested the lid lock switch for continuity and found it was reading inconsistently: passing current sometimes, dropping out others.
-An intermittent lid lock is actually harder to catch than a fully failed one, because the machine will occasionally spin correctly, giving the homeowner hope that it’s fixed itself — before failing again on the next load.
+He found it was reading inconsistently: passing current sometimes, dropping out others.
+He also found the motor coupler showed early signs of wear and recommended replacing it proactively while the machine was already apart.

 How We Fixed It